sz16900/library/README.md

 # [Javascript Project: Library]

 > In this project, we are going to make a simple Javascript Library app where the user can add, remove and update books.
 It works like a book list.
+Awesomized with Bootstrap.

 ---

 ## Screenshots

 ### Homepage

 ![Homepage](https://github.com/sz16900/library/blob/development/library.png?raw=true)

 ---

 ## Built With